What is chlamydia?

 How can one be treated for chlamydia?

 The treatment of chlamydia is very easy and highly successful with just a short course of antibiotics by mouth.

 When can I have sex again if I am treated for a chlamydia infection?

 It is recommended to remain abstinent during chlamydia treatment.

-Yes, however; you can be re-infected if you have sex with an infected sex partner.
-Therefore we recommend your sex partner also to be tested and treated if one of you is positive for chlamydia infection.
+Yes.
+However, you can be re-infected if you have sex with an infected sex partner.
+Therefore we recommend that your sex partner also gets tested and treated if one of you is positive for a chlamydia infection.

 Dr. Shafa recommends that both sex partners be tested and treated at the same time.
-Both sex partners should also be retested 3 months after treatment of chlamydia infection to ensure it completely resolved
+Both sex partners should also be retested 3 months after the treatment of chlamydia infection to ensure it completely resolved.

 What is my risk of other STDs if I am positive for chlamydia?

 There is a high chance that one is infected with chlamydia and gonorrhea at the same time.
 Therefore, we usually treat the patient for both infections simultaneously.